greenelab/knowledge-graph-review/manuscript.md

 Following the embedding step, the authors formulated their own similarity metric that selected drug combinations with a low number of interactions [@aLsdEzlV].
 Researchers in [@BRGxlTb9] applied a similar variant of the TransH model to a medical knowledge graph and evaluated their model for link prediction rather than patient recommendation.

-In contrast with most applications where node2vec and autoencoder models have become established, deep learning methods in this field have focused on using graph attention models [@Exfv0f4l].
+In contrast with most applications where node2vec and autoencoder models have become established, this field have focused on using graph attention models [@Exfv0f4l].
 These models mimic machine translation models [@haHzVaaz] and aim to simultaneously represent knowledge graphs in a low dimensional space and perform the task at hand.
 Choi et al. used a graph attention model to predict patient diagnoses [@10nDTiETi].
 The authors constructed a directed graph using medical concepts from patient EHR data.